plan9better/notes/Code/asm/asm.md

 ```

 # functions
-make a function anythwere in the file by adding a label: `hello: ` and some instructions under it. finish it with `ret`.
+make a function anythwere in the file by adding a label: `hello: ` and some instructions under it. finish it with `ret`. ret is automatically pushed onto the stack, remember when popping of the stack with [bp + offset]
 ```asm
 section .text